quantumpat/PrecionOrigins/README.md

-# Precion Origins - A Space Odyssey
+# Precion Origins - Epoch I

 ## How to play
 To play without a release version follow these steps: